-The Australian Consumer Law will protect small businesses from unfair terms in standard form contracts.
+The Australian Consumer Law protects small businesses from unfair terms in standard form contracts.

 The law applies to standard form contracts entered into or renewed on or after 12 November 2016, where:

 - it is for the supply of goods or services or the sale or grant of an interest in land